librenms/librenms/doc/Extensions/Services.md

 ## Service Templates

-Service Templates are setup exactly the same way Services are.
+Service Templates within LibreNMS provides the same ability as Nagios does with Host Groups.
+Known as Device Groups in LibreNMS.
 They are applied devices that belong to the specified Device Group.

-You can use the Apply button to manually push the Service Templates.
+Use the Apply buttons to manually create Services for the Service Template.
+Use the Remove buttons to manually remove Services for the Service Template.

+When you Edit a Service Template, and hit Apply, all relevant changes are pushed to existing Services previously created.

-You can also enable discover services to have them apply on discover intervals.
+You can also enable Service Templates Auto Discovery to have Services added / removed / updated on regular discover intervals.

+When a Device is a member of multiple Device Groups, templates from all of those Device Groups are applied.

+If a Device is added or removed from a Device Group, when the Apply button is used or Auto Discovery runs Services will be added / removed as appropriate.

+**Service Templates are tied into Device Groups, you need at least one Device Group to be able to add Service Templates - You can define a dummy one.
+The Device Group does not need members to add Service Templates.**

 ## Service Auto Discovery